elastx/DoC/README.md

 1. Check what public IP the rserver instance has
 # /path/to/terraform output

-2. Log in to the rserver-1 instanse that is running rancheros
+2. Log in to the rserver-1 instanse that is running rancheros but first fix the key file permissions
+# chmod 600 demo_rsa
 # ssh -i demo_rsa rancher@YOUR_IP_ADDRESS

 3. Check user containers